RahulW002/check-anagram/ReadMe.md

 # Check Anagram Of Given String

-This is interactive program user can input String and can check the anagram with the previously entered Strings.
+This is interactive program to check anagram strings.
+User can input Strings and can check the anagram with the previously entered Strings.

 ## Installation